mono/md-website/archived/developers/tasks/build-and-distribution/error-reporting.md

 It would be useful to have detailed information about the MD build and the user's system in the about box, which could be copied into bug reports.
 Possible info:

-Machine info: number of processors, processor speed, amount of RAM OS info: OS and version, GTK version, Mono/.NET version MD info: version, svn revision, previous versions used w/profile, working set, enabled addins, config dir. size, number of snippets, some prefs, e.g code completion settings, theme, default policy
+Machine info: number of processors, processor speed, amount of RAM<br/>
+ OS info: OS and version, GTK version, Mono/.NET version<br/>
+ MD info: version, svn revision, previous versions used w/profile, working set, enabled addins, config dir. size, number of snippets, some prefs, e.g code completion settings, theme, default policy

 It should also be possible for addins to provide hooks for additional info.